marananni/2022ws_do_mn/coursework.md

 ---

-## How is to learn the organizational culture in the workplace?
+## How is to learn the Organizational Culture in the workplace?

 The four ways culture is transmitted to employees: